karlwettin/carto-style-hydda/README.md

 Hydda is using the Google Noto fonts.
-``sudo apt-get install fonts-noto-cjk fonts-noto-hinted fonts-noto-unhinted ttf-unifont`` Don't be scared by the warnings when starting renderd, the fonts are named differently in multiple Linux distributions and are therefor included using multiple names to work on all systems.
+``sudo apt-get install fonts-noto-cjk fonts-noto-hinted fonts-noto-unhinted ttf-unifont`` Don't be scared by the warnings when starting renderd, the fonts are named differently in multiple Linux distributions and are therefore included using multiple names to work on all systems.
 They are not missing if you installed the above packages.

 TODO
 * Java build